Feature #76: Code reorganization

 Also, we should probably create a THaBareHRS or THaHRSBase class without any predefined detectors.
 This would be useful for checkout of individual detector systems.

 Target reconstruction should be moved from the THaVDC class into THaHRSBase.
 It operates on focal plane tracks regardless of how these tracks are found, so it is not a property of the VDCs, but definitely one of the spectrometer (per its physical construction).
 THaHRS would then inherit from THaHRSBase.

 This issue is related to issue #48 - The THaHRSBase class should implement a MakeTrack method that produces tracks with HRS-style coordinates.

-#6 Updated by Ole Hansen almost 4 years ago
+Updated by Ole Hansen over 5 years ago

 Implemented backward compatibility for the set of detectors in THaHRS.
 If no detector named "vdc" is found at Init time, define the set of old detectors (quietly avoiding duplicates).
 (Perhaps I should also check that this "vdc" is a THaVDC?)